All Episodes

 The agitation now in the West is having an effect on politicians.

-It explains the announcement of an intent to recognize a Palestinian state by many Western countries, including our formerly friendly northern neighbor, Canada.
+It explains the announcement of an intent to recognize a Palestinian state by many Western countries, including our formerly friendly northern neighbor, Canada, and it explains President Trump suddenly taking an interest in the starvation in Gaza.

-These, however, are political sought.
+These, however, are political salts.

-They are cynical maneuvers, quite consistent with past prevarications.
+They are cynical maneuvers quite consistent with past prevarications.

 For example, the eternal peace process, which was an excuse for not making peace.